SFDO-Community-Sprints/Impact-Management-NGO/README.md

 *In-app Guidance: https://releasenotes.docs.salesforce.com/en-us/summer20/release-notes/rn_customhelp_builder.htm

 ### Project Team Accomplishments
+* [01/04/2021-02/01/2021] We are focusing in on a lightweight solution that will help organizations begin measuring the initial outcomes of their programs.
+We have opted to focus on small-to-medium direct service nonprofits with limited impact management infrastructure, as the theoretical customer.
+Over the next few weeks, we'll be conducting interviews with nonprofits that fit this profile to learn more about their approach to evaluation and impact.
+Questions can be viewed and shared here: https://docs.google.com/forms/d/e/1FAIpQLSeU0Z2CXGIRbFqxnLzhQn3HtxTnJqm0ZcAf1crj2iBPgWq98w/viewform

-Delevoped 2 year Goals, Challenges and 3 sub-teams to tackle the varioues pieces to help teach Impact Management more broadly accross the sector.
+* [2020] Delevoped 2 year Goals, Challenges and 3 sub-teams to tackle the varioues pieces to help teach Impact Management more broadly accross the sector.

 ### Future Contributions (AKA what were you unable to finish at the Sprint)
 Often, it takes multiple Sprints to contribute an idea back into the Community.
 What happens at a Sprint does not stay at a Sprint!
 If someone were to contribute to this project at the next Sprint what would you want them to work on to move this project forward?<br>